National Park Entrance Fees:

 AUTUMN:

 Fall is a wonderful time in Zion and due to the various elevations within the park, you can enjoy a rolling color change for several months.
-In the higher sections of the park like the Kolob Section and the Kolob Terrace, leaves start to turn in September, but in the main canyon, the cottonwoods turn a golden yellow in mid to late October.
-All trails should be open, but any river hikes like the Zion Narrows may require better protection from the cold (wetsuits).
-All sections of the park will be open until that first snow (usually in November) signals the closing of the Kolob Terrace section.
+In the higher sections of the park like the Kolob Section and the Kolob Terrace, leaves start to turn in September, but in Zion Canyon, the cottonwoods turn a golden yellow in mid to late October.

 WINTER:

 December through February are the coldest months to visit Zion.
-The main canyon and Route 9 will be open, but many businesses in Springdale will be closed for the season.
-The shuttle system will not be running, so you will have a rare opportunity to drive your car down the main canyon.
-Daily high temperatures in the main canyon can reach roughly 50 degrees Fahrenheit while nights dip just below freezing.
-The Kolob Canyons section is also kept open, but temperatures will be much colder.
-Sections of the park at higher elevations, like the Kolob Terrace and Lava Point, will be buried in snow and will not be accessible by car.
-Hiking is still possible in the main canyon and the Upper East Canyon, but patches of ice, snow, and/or mud may make some sections of trail treacherous.
+Zion Canyon and Route 9 will be open, but many businesses in Springdale will be closed or have limited hours for the season.
+The shuttle system will not be running (except on certain holidays), so you will have a rare opportunity to drive your car up the Zion Canyon Scenic Drive.
+Daily high temperatures in the canyon can reach roughly 50 degrees Fahrenheit while nights typically dip just below freezing.

-Average monthly temperatures in Zion Canyon are listed below.
-Note: temperatures can be much colder in the higher elevation sections of the park like the Kolob Canyons and the Kolob Terrace.
+*Temperatures can be much colder in the higher elevation sections of the park like the Kolob Canyons and the Kolob Terrace.